GaetanoMondelli/xtf/chainlink_usage.md

     }
 ```

+### VRF

-### VRF `Running sum` for elect a Winner
+## `Running sum` for elect a Winner

 [`closeBundle` method sends the requests to elect a Vote winner after minting ETF tokens to users](https://github.com/GaetanoMondelli/xtf/blob/766ae477d2053badf1d4943c7bc642deef3d1650/contracts/ETFContractv2.sol#L397C1-L405C22)

-Once all the required tokens are deposited in a vault (bundle) the ETF tokens are minted and a NFT Vote is minted to the Contract.
-The `closeBundle` method after assigning the NFT Vote to the contract, sends a VRF Request to get a random word that will be used to elect the winner of the Vote.
+When a vault (sometimes referred as bundle) receives all the required token deposits, the protocol initiates the minting of ETF tokens.
+Alongside this, a unique `NFT Vote`  is minted and assigned to the contract.
+The `closeBundle` method, which is responsible for this process, also triggers a subsequent action: it `sends` out a request to the VRF (Verifiable Random Function) system to obtain a random word.
+This random word is then utilized to determine the winner of the NFT Vote, ensuring a fair and transparent selection process.

 ```
 requestIdToBundleId[